slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==
+= 0.7.6 =
+* Fixed sticky productions showing up in the wrong places.

 = 0.7.5 =
 * Added {{content}} and {{excerpt}} template placeholders for event-listings.
 * Added {{content}} template placeholder for production-listings.